The communication power of indefinite causal order: Methods

-where $m$ is maximized over real numbers, and Hermitian matrices $E_{XY}$ and $F_{XY}$ are optimization variables.
-The $\star$ operation, known as link product, acting on two linear operators $P_{AB}$ and $Q_{BC}$ is defined as $P_{AB} \star Q_{BC} \coloneqq \tr_B\lrb{\lrp{P_{AB} \ox \idop_C} \lrp{\idop_A \ox Q_{BC}^{{\rm T}_B}}}$, where ${\rm T}_B$ is the partial transpose over system $B$.
-It gives the Choi operator of the quantum process (channel or supermap) resulted from composing two quantum processes with Choi operators $P_{AB}$ and $Q_{BC}$~\cite{chiribella2008quantum,chiribella2009theoretical}.
-Similarly, the one-shot classical capacity assisted by supermaps in ${\bf FreeDef}$ can also be formulated as a semidefinite program.
-The derivation of both semidefinite programs is presented in Supplementary Note~\ref{supp_sec:capacity}.
-These semidefinite program formulations allow us to rigorously prove the advantage of indefinite causal order (see Supplementary Note~\ref{supp_sec:advantage} for the proof) as well as to numerically compute the capacities for different $\vec{\cC}$, as we did in Fig.~\ref{fig:capacities}.
+Similarly, the one-shot classical capacity assisted by supermaps in ${\bf FreeDef}$ can also be formulated as an SDP, as shown in Supplementary Note~\ref{supp_sec:capacity}.
+These SDP formulations allow us to rigorously prove the advantage of indefinite causal order (see Supplementary Note~\ref{supp_sec:advantage} for the proof) as well as to numerically compute the capacities for different $\vec{\cC}$.